Water Efficiency Checklists For Non-Residential Customers

 - Use low-volume irrigation for all irrigated non-turf areas.
 Ensure that low-volume irrigation is not mixed with irrigation for turf areas.

-- Adjust irrigation practice and schedules for seasonal changes.
+- Adjust irrigation schedules and landscape maintenance practices for seasonal changes.
 Excessive or unnecessary irrigation can result in plant damage.

 - Ensure automatic irrigation equipment includes a state-required working rain shut-off device.